Geophyical Insights – University Challenge Topics

 The following “Challenge Topics” are offered to universities who are part of the Paradise University Program.
 Those universities are encouraged to consider pursuing one or more of the topics below in their research work with Paradise® and related interpretation technologies.
-Students interested in researching and publishing on one or more of these topics are welcome to submit an abstract to Geophysical Insights, including an explanation of their interest in the topic.
+Students interested in researching and publishing on one or more of these topics are welcome to submit an abstract to Geophysical Research, LLC (d/b/a Geophysical Insights), including an explanation of their interest in the topic.
 The management of Geophysical Insights will select the best abstract per Challenge Topic and provide a grant of $1,000 to each student upon the completion of the research work.
 Student(s) who undertake the research may count on additional forms of support from Geophysical Insights, including:

 - Potential job interview after graduation

 - Special recognition at the Geophysical Insights booth at a future SEG

 - Occasional collaboration via web meeting, email, or phone with a senior geoscientist